INSaFLU/insaflu_docs/docs/data_analysis.rst

 		--mincov: minimum DNA % coverage (--mincov 30)

-				Important note: Since the "influeza_assign_segments2contigs" database is naturally not as exhaustive as other databases (such as, NCBI, Fludb or EpiFLU/GISAID), users may need to run the draft assmblies in these databases (or associated tools, such as BLAST)for some purposes (e.g., to detect/confirm reassortments or to infer rhe closest reference sequence of each segment.
+				Important note: Since the "influeza_assign_segments2contigs" database is naturally not as exhaustive as other databases (such as, NCBI, Fludb or EpiFLU/GISAID), users may need to run the draft assmblies in these databases (or associated tools, such as BLAST)for some purposes (e.g., to detect/confirm reassortments or to infer the closest reference sequence of each segment).

 Variant detection and consensus generation